What are Stevens–Johnson syndrome and toxic epidermal necrolysis?

 - Catheter because of genital involvement and immobility

 - Psychiatric support for extreme anxiety and emotional lability

-- Physiotherapy to maintain joint movement and reduce risk of pneumonia
+- Physiotherapy to maintain joint movement and reduce the risk of pneumonia

 - Regular assessment for staphylococcal or gram negative infection

-- Appropriate antibiotic should be given if infection develops; prophylactic antibiotics are not recommended and may even increase the risk of sepsis.
+- The appropriate antibiotic should be given if an infection develops; prophylactic antibiotics are not recommended and may even increase the risk of sepsis

 - Consider heparin to prevent thromboembolism (blood clots).

 The role of systemic corticosteroids (cortisone) remains controversial.
 Some clinicians prescribe high doses of corticosteroids for a short time at the start of the reaction, usually prednisone 1–2 mg/kg/day for 3–5 days.
 However concerns have been raised that they may increase the risk of infection, impair wound healing and other complications, and they have not been proven to have any benefit.
 They are not effective later in the course of the illness.